Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Case Studies

 \subsubsection{Case 2.
 Gender Bias:}

-The second case began when VentureBeat shared an article with an image of two women and two men on Twitter \footnote{https://twitter.com/VentureBeat/status/1080485485473083392}.
-A Twitter user pointed out that both women’s heads had been cropped out while neither of the men’s had.
-As a result, while the cropping algorithm highlighted male researchers’ heads, it focused instead on women's chests \footnote{https://twitter.com/mraginsky/status/1080568937656565761}.
-The individual who shared this issue to start the everyday audit had noticed it while looking at the VentureBeat tweet, a normal usage of the Twitter platform.
-Coincidentally — ironically? — the VentureBeat article featured four prominent AI researchers, with the first focusing on responsible AI \cite{johnson2019ai}, so this may have nudged the user into a mindset that took notice of the cropping issue.
+The second case began when VentureBeat shared an article with an image of two women and two men on Twitter.\footnote{\url{https://twitter.com/VentureBeat/status/1080485485473083392}} A Twitter user pointed out that both women’s heads had been cropped out while neither of the men’s had.
+As a result, while the cropping algorithm highlighted the men's heads, it focused instead on women's chests.\footnote{\url{https://twitter.com/mraginsky/status/1080568937656565761}} The individual who shared this issue to start the everyday audit had noticed it while looking at the VentureBeat tweet, a normal usage of the Twitter platform.
+Coincidentally\thinspace—\thinspace ironically?\thinspace—\thinspace the VentureBeat article featured four prominent AI researchers, with one focusing on responsible AI \cite{johnson2019ai}, so this may have nudged the user into a mindset that took notice of the cropping issue.

 Unlike the previous, racial cropping issue, very few other Twitter users joined this everyday audit.
-Because of this, there was little additional hypothesis forming or testing, though some conversation did happen in replies to the initiating tweet \footnote{https://twitter.com/mraginsky/status/1080569326644748289} as well as in a thread begun by another user \footnote{https://twitter.com/timnitGebru/status/1080697598170808321} that mostly focused on whether Twitter or VentureBeat was to blame.
+Because of this, there was little additional hypothesis forming or testing, though some conversation did happen in replies to the initiating tweet\footnote{\url{https://twitter.com/mraginsky/status/1080569326644748289}} as well as in a thread begun by another user\footnote{\url{https://twitter.com/timnitGebru/status/1080697598170808321}} that mostly focused on whether Twitter or VentureBeat was to blame.
 The gendered cropping issue was revisited in September 2020 and received more (but still relatively little) engagement, including minimal testing of how Twitter crops other images, on the heels of the prominent racial cropping case discussed above.